 If you use a chainsaw professionally or for making serious amounts of firewood for your own use, being efficient with sharpening is important.
 Tooling up to sharpen your own chains costs less than you might expect and yields more than you’d guess.
 Our electric sharpeners have delivered a huge boost in efficiency here at our country home, and not just because these sharpeners get the job done faster.
 They also yield a chain that cuts better than even a brand new chain.
 It’s amazing.

 Chainsaw Sharpener: Two Chains & the Essential Saw Box

-No matter how you use a chainsaw sharpener, it makes sense to keep an extra chain or two on hand, sharp and ready to go.
-When your chain gets dull and cuts poorly, just take it off and replace it with one of your pre-sharpened ones.
+No matter how you use a chainsaw sharpener, it makes sense to keep an extra chain or two on hand, sharp and ready to go as you’re working in the forest.
+When your chain gets dull and cuts poorly, just take it off and replace it with one of your pre-sharpened chains.
 I keep spare chains in small, plastic containers in my saw box, ready to sling on as needed.
 It takes about two minutes for the swap.
 Keeping several chains in reserve also makes using an electric sharpener more efficient.
 Instead of setting yourself up to use a chainsaw sharpener just one chain at a time, wait until you’ve got a few dull ones and some down time to fill productively, then grind away.

 Chainsaws need a lot of auxiliary stuff to keep them running right, and that’s why you should keep a weatherproof toolbox properly stocked for the job.
 You’ll need a wrench to keep the chain tensioned correctly, some spare chains, a length of fresh pull cord, a spare spark plug, and your sharpening equipment.
 Does this kind of organization sound obsessive?
 It’s actually a really nice way to work.
 I’ve owned three saw boxes over the years, and my weatherproof Stanley is the biggest and my current favourite.
 That’s it below, open and fully stocked.